Billings vs Revenue: What's the Real Difference?

 Think of deferred revenue as the waiting room between your billings and your recognized revenue.
 It’s the money you’ve invoiced or collected for services you haven’t delivered yet.
 For any business with subscriptions, annual contracts, or upfront project fees, understanding this concept is non-negotiable.
 It’s the key to accurately matching the revenue you earn with the work you perform, which is the whole point of accrual accounting and standards like ASC 606.
 Getting this right ensures your financial statements tell the true story of your company’s performance over time, not just on the day you send an invoice.

-Why Deferred Revenue is a Liability (And That's Okay)
+Why Deferred Revenue Is a Liability (and That's Okay)

 When you hear "liability," you might think of debt or something negative.
 But in this case, it’s actually a good sign.
 Deferred revenue is classified as a liability on your balance sheet because it represents an obligation to your customer.
 You’ve been paid, and now you owe them a product or service.
 It’s a promise you have to keep.
 Essentially, deferred revenue is money you have already billed but haven't earned yet because you still need to provide the service.
 Once you deliver on your promise, that liability turns into earned revenue on your income statement.
 So, a growing deferred revenue balance often means you have a healthy pipeline of future work.

-Connecting Cash in Hand to Services Delivered
+Connecting Cash Received to Services Delivered

 Here’s how it works in practice.
 Imagine you bill a client $12,000 for an annual software subscription.
 You have the cash (or an account receivable), but you haven't earned it all at once.
 That $12,000 is first recorded as deferred revenue.
 Each month, as you provide one month of service, you can recognize one-twelfth of that total—$1,000—as earned revenue.
 This process of moving funds from the deferred revenue liability account to the revenue account is what connects your billings to your actual performance.
 It ensures your revenue reflects the value you’ve delivered in a specific period, not just the cash you’ve collected.